haowu97/netlify/content/posts/Courses20-21/InternationalFinance/ExchangeRate.md

 *Exchange rates*: The price of one nation’s currency in terms of another currency.

+- *Base currency* per *Quote currency*, the number of Base currency needed to buy 1 Quote currency.

 **Textbook notation**:

 `AUD1.5/USD` or `AUD1.5 = USD 1`